oscarlab/graphene-tests/README.md

 - `README.md`:
   Please document the tested environment and instructions for building and running the application.
-If your application sample has any known issue or requirement, please also specify in the documentation.
+If your application sample has any known issues or requirements, please also specify them in the documentation.

 - `Makefile`:
   Users should be able to build your application sample by running